-$^{^{27}\}Delta \text{GMST}$ is relative to the 2001-2010 average.
+$^{^{27}\}Delta {\rm GMST}$ is relative to the 2001-2010 average.

 28Sectors include agriculture, coastal, energy, labor, mortality, and their combination.
 The five-sector combination consists of summing damages across sectors at the impact region level for each GCM and dose response function draw, before computing either the mean (risk neutral) or the CE (risk averse) in that impact region, and aggregating to the globe.
 29The damage function also depends on η but we leave out a subscript for parsimony.

 $^{^{30}}$ In actuality, the damage functions are fit to points inclusive of a 5-year centered window around y.

-$^{^{31}}$ Damage function coefficients are installed during DSCIM-EPA installation and setup, which /PATH/TO/dscim-epa/input/damage_functions/.DSCIM EPA is a vailable at https//github.com/ClimateImpactLab/dscim-epa. $^{32} Note the damage functions are also spanning two growth models, IIASA and OECD.
-In total there are 6 risk averse damage$
+31Damage function coefficients are installed during DSCIM-EPA installation and setup, after which they reside inside of "/PATH/TO/dscim-epa/input/damage functions/".
+DSCIM-EPA is available at https://github.com/ClimateImpactLab/dscim-epa.

+$^{^{32}}$ Note the damage functions are also spanning two growth models, IIASA and OECD.
+In total there are 6 risk averse damage

-Figure 3: RFF-SP Risk Averse Global Damage Functions: Risk averse global damage functions for all 10,000 RFF-SP draws (this maps to 6,282 unique damage functions due to the sampling with replacement described in Section 3.2) are shown for the combined sectors conditional on $\Delta GMST$ (agriculture + mortality + energy + labor; left panel) and for coastal, conditional on $\Delta GMSL$ (right panel) for the year 2099.
+Figure 3: RFF-SP Risk Averse Global Damage Functions: Risk averse global damage functions for all 10,000 RFF-SP draws (this maps to 6,282 unique damage functions due to the sampling with replacement described in Section 3.2) are shown for the combined sectors conditional on Δ GMST (agriculture + mortality + energy + labor; left panel) and for coastal, conditional on Δ GMSL (right panel) for the year 2099.
 The draw-specific combination of these two sets of damage functions makes up the combined five-sector damage functions used in the combined SC-GHG calculation.